Mariners’ Edwin Encarnacion can’t help but show his emotions after hitting homer No. 400

 Also

 - Dee Gordon (bruised wrist) went 1 for 5 with Class AAA Tacoma on Sunday at Cheney Stadium.
 It’s expected to be the final game of his rehab stint.
-He’ll likely join the Mariners in Minnesota on the Monday off day and be activated from the injured list on Tuesday.
+He’ll likely join the Mariners in Minnesota on the Monday off day and be activated from the injured list Tuesday.
 Seattle will likely option a reliever to Tacoma to make room for Gordon.

-- Servais said Mike Leake will start on Tuesday vs. the Twins and that they may use an opener for Tommy Milone‘s scheduled start on Wednesday.
+- Servais said Mike Leake will start Tuesday against the Twins and they might use an opener for Tommy Milone‘s scheduled start Wednesday.
 The Mariners are deciding on whether to start Yusei Kikuchi on Thursday and give Marco Gonzales an extra day rest or start Gonzales and give Kikuchi the extra day.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.